I've been a Tolkien fan since Legolas' actor was in diapers, and I used to play Elrond on TV.

 Of Trains and Telescopes

 J.R.R.
 Tolkien practically established the modern fantasy genre with The Hobbit, published in 1937, and The Lord of the Rings, published in 1955 after decades of labor.
-There were no rules, no authenticity police, and people didn't worry about "period costume" in those days.
+There were no rules, no authenticity police, and people didn't worry about "period costumes" in those days.
 Also, The Hobbit was written in the style of a fairy tale, in a much freer manner than the history-tinged epic that followed it.

 Therefore, we find delightful little anachronisms and oddities that pop up in The Hobbit and in the early chapters of The Lord of the Rings, which are written more like The Hobbit.